ucf-research/BMP-library/docs/src/man_bmp.md

 first dimension of this array corresponds to the position on the product, while the second one corresponds to the value of the input bit at this position.
-The `order` array must be of length `n`, consistent with `M`, and specifies the label of the variable in each position. `R` is the terminal vector the multiplies to the product.
+The `order` array must be of length `n`, consistent with `M`, and specifies the label of the variable in each position. `R` is the terminal vector that multiplies to the product.

 In most cases, you should not use the inner constructor to create BMPs.
 The